 Students enrolled with Oslo VO who are entitled to free language test can get their test registration done through their school.

-Private candidates, «privatister», paying for the Norwegian test, kindly register and pay here.
+Private candidates in Oslo, «privatister», paying for the Norwegian test, kindly register and pay here.

 Norwegian Test 2 and 3 (Norskprøve 2 & 3)